 - Initial.
 After booting, the robots are in their initial state.
 The robots are not allowed to be moving in any fashion besides initially standing up.
 Shortly pressing the chest button will switch the robot to the penalized state. - Ready.
 In this state, the robots walk to a legal position on their half.
 They remain in this state, until the head referee decides that there is no significant progress, up to a maximum of 45 seconds. - Set.
 In this state, the robots stop and wait for Kick-Off (see Section 6.4.5).
 Illegally positioned robots are penalized.
 Robots are allowed to move their heads or get up if fallen before the game (re)starts but they are not otherwise allowed to move their legs or locomote in any fashion.
 If a robot cannot get up, fallen robot is called (see Section 6.5.6).
 The penalty time counter is frozen during this state.
 Note that all penalized robots are left in place (on the side of the field, or in-place for motion in set) and must wait to get unpenalized. - Playing.
 In the playing state, the robots are playing the competition.
 Shortly pressing the chest button will switch the robot to the penalized state. - Penalized.
 A robot is in this state when it has been penalized.
 It is not allowed to move in any fashion, this includes stopping the head turning.
 Shortly pressing the chest button will switch the robot back to the playing state. - Finished.
 This state is reached when a half is finished. - Unstiff.
 This state has been added in 2021.
 It helps to facilitate a consistent and safe handling of the robots for remote competition.
-During the Initial, Ready, Set or Penalised states, if all head buttons are pressed, the robot should move to a safe seated/crouched position and unstiffen all joints.
-Pressing all three head button while in the Unstiffen state, permits the robot to stiffen it's joints and return to the previous state, or a state as indicated by GameController.
-(Note, this is not currently shown in Figure 12.) - Calibration.
+During any states, if all head buttons are pressed for at least one second by the referees, the robot should move to a safe seated/crouched position and unstiffen all joints.
+Pressing all three head button while in the Unstiffen state for at least one second by the referees, permits the robot to stiffen it's joints and return to the initial state, or a state as indicated by the GameController. - Calibration.
 This state has been added in 2021.
 This state denotes the robot is acting with automatic calibration.
-This state may only be entered from Initial/Ready by pressing the front head button plus the chest button.
+This state may only be entered from Initial by first pressing the front head button concluded by the chest button, for at least one second by the referees.